omgnetwork/plasma-contracts/plasma_framework/docs/contracts/Erc20DepositVerifier.md

 **Erc20DepositVerifier**

-implementation of Erc20 deposit verifier using Payment transaction as the deposit tx
+Implementation of Erc20 deposit verifier using payment transaction as the deposit tx

 ## Contract Members
 **Constants & Variables**